eddytruyen/container_allocation_for_mta/README.md

 We configure three SLA classes by associating different requests and limits to each Namespace: see https://github.com/eddytruyen/container_allocation_for_mta/tree/master/tomcat-sla/slas

 # Running the experiment
 We setup 3 tomcat services each with 5 replicas.
 Each tomcat service belongs to a different SLA class (gold, silver, bronze).
-To each tomcat service 1 million GET requests are concurrently sent from the Kubernetes Master node.
+To each tomcat service 1 million GET requests are concurrently sent from the a remote client.
 The timings in the table are measured at the client side using curl and report the time when the first byte of response is received.

+Below we refer to a number of scripts to automatically deploy, run and tear down the experiment.
+To fully automate these scripts, we need access to the API of the Kubernetes master for determining the specific nodePort of each service.
+As such, these scripts need to be run at the master node of the cluster.

 To deploy the experiment execute `./deploy_experiment.sh`